distributeaid/docs-old-mintlify/how-to-DA/contributing.md

 We offer periodic one-on-ones with our tech lead to our regular contributors to ensure they’re feeling adequately challenged in their work at Distribute Aid and to make sure they get the chance to grow as they wish.
 Of course we’re also happy to write a reference for regular contributors as needed.

-If all that sounds interesting to you, [get in touch](tech@distributeaid.org) and tell us a bit about yourself.
+If this sounds interesting to you, [get in touch](tech@distributeaid.org) and tell us a bit about yourself.

 # Relevant repos
 ## Frontend: Next website v2